Who Was Emmett Till?

 "People really didn't know that things this horrible could take place," Mamie Till said in an interview with Devery S. Anderson, author of Emmett Till: The Murder That Shocked the World and Propelled the Civil Rights Movement, in December 1996.
 "And the fact that it happened to a child, that make all the difference in the world."

-In the summer of 2018, it was reported that the Justice Department had reopened the investigation into Till's death with the "discovery of new information."
+In the summer of 2018, the Justice Department reportedly reopened the investigation into Till's death with the "discovery of new information."

 It was unclear whether the government would bring forth new charges, though recent federal efforts to reexamine racially motivated crimes from the past had occasionally produced results, including the 2010 conviction of a former Alabama state trooper charged with killing activist Jimmie Lee Jackson in 1965.